BackupTheBerlios/sloppyplot-svn/trunk/Sloppy/src/Sloppy/Lib/TypeCheck/README.txt

 Another possibility would be to have two dictionaries: _values, _raw_values and let the object itself set the values, not the Descriptor.

+Then we don't need any extra methods to access the value dict, we can simply iterate over the value dict.
+The only problem: we cannot use the postfix _ notation anymore to access the raw value, unless we translated it.

+I could also rename _descr to _checks and Descriptor to Check (or Validator again?).

+Using this _values dictionary we might even get rid of the Undefined thingy:
+__getattribute__ returns Undefined if the object doesn't exist in the Dictionary!

 # --- compatibility ----